311993/SDP/README.md

 Programmed by David Stuckey and Olivia Smith
 Art by Olivia Smith

-Creted for the Software Development Project component of the FEH Program at The Ohio State University
+Creted for the Software Design Project component of the FEH Program at The Ohio State University
 Using the FEH Proteus Simulator Libraries